 We are a medical device company that develops, manufactures, and markets medical devices and implants for the treatment of peripheral vascular disease.
 Our principal product offerings are sold throughout the world, primarily in the United States, the European Union and, to a lesser extent, Japan.
-We estimate that the annual worldwide market for all peripheral vascular devices approximates \$3 billion, within which our core product lines address roughly \$750 million.
-We have grown our business by using a three-pronged strategy: competing in niche markets, expanding our worldwide direct sales force, and acquiring and developing complementary vascular devices.
+We estimate that the annual worldwide market for all peripheral vascular devices approximates \$3 to \$4 billion, within which our core product lines address roughly \$750 million.
+We have grown our business by using a three-pronged strategy: focusing on the vascular surgeon customer, competing in niche markets, and expanding our sales platform by increasing our worldwide direct sales force and acquiring and developing complementary vascular devices.
 We have used acquisitions as a primary means of further accessing the larger peripheral vascular device market, and we expect to continue to pursue this strategy in the future.
 Additionally, we have increased our efforts to expand our vascular device offerings through new product development efforts.
 We currently manufacture most of our product lines in our Burlington, Massachusetts, headquarters.